-Try out the public beta of Reading Queue 1.5!
+Try the next version of Reading Queue on TestFlight!

 Big news!
 You can finally read your queue and archive on desktop, with the shiny new Reading Queue for Mac available on the Mac App Store.